Late on your tax return ? Contact us !

 tax deductions in Geneva

 Every year, we have to pay our taxes.
-Each and every one of us has an obligation to file our tax returns correctly.
+Each and every one of us has an obligation to file our tax returns correctly and within deadlines.

 Faced with a tax return, the question arises.
-What is tax-deductible?
+What is deductible from my taxes?

 Let's take a look at the deductions you can use to reduce your tax bill.
 Happy reading!